Aerogel: Silica aerogel

 Silica aerogels are the most common type of aerogel, and the primary type in use or study.
-It is silica-based and can be derived from silica gel or by a modified Stober process.
+It is silica-based and can be derived from silica gel or by a modified Stöber process.
 Nicknames include frozen smoke, solid smoke, solid air, solid cloud, and blue smoke, owing to its translucent nature and the way light scatters in the material.
 The lowest-density silica nanofoam weighs 1,000 g/m^{3}, which is the evacuated version of the record-aerogel of 1,900 g/m^{3}.
 The density of air is 1,200 g/m^{3} (at 20 °C and 1 atm).

 The silica solidifies into three-dimensional, intertwined clusters that make up only 3% of the volume.
 Conduction through the solid is therefore very low.
 The remaining 97% of the volume is composed of air in extremely small nanopores.
 The air has little room to move, inhibiting both convection and gas-phase conduction.

 Silica aerogel also has a high optical transmission of ~99% and a low refractive index of ~1.05.
 It is very robust with respect to high power input beam in continuous wave regime and does not show any boiling or melting phenomena.
 This property permits to study high intensity nonlinear waves in the presence of disorder in regimes typically unaccessible by liquid materials, making it promising material for nonlinear optics.

-This aerogel has remarkable thermal insulative properties, having an extremely low thermal conductivity: from 0.003 W·m^{−1}·K^{−1} in atmospheric pressure down to 0.004 W·m^{−1}·K^{−1} in modest vacuum, which correspond to R-values of 14 to 105 (US customary) or 3.0 to 22.2 (metric) for 3.5 in thickness.
-For comparison, typical wall insulation is 13 (US customary) or 2.7 (metric) for the same thickness.
-Its melting point is 1473 K. It is also worth noting that even lower conductivities have been reported for experimentally produced monolithic samples in the literature, reaching 0.009 W·m^{−1}·K^{−1} at 1atm.
+This aerogel has remarkable thermal insulative properties, although its thermal conductivity depends on formulation, density, pressure and measurement method.
+In one transient hot-wire study of monolithic silica aerogel, Cohen and Glicksman reported that the thermal conductivity decreased from 9.3 mW·m^{−1}·K^{−1} (0.0093 W·m^{−1}·K^{−1}) at 1 atm to 3.2 mW·m^{−1}·K^{−1} (0.0032 W·m^{−1}·K^{−1}) at 0.1 atm; the same aerogel in granular form had a thermal conductivity of 15.0 mW·m^{−1}·K^{−1} at ambient gas pressure under modest compression.
+Its melting point is 1473 K.

 Until 2011, silica aerogel held 15 entries in Guinness World Records for material properties, including best insulator and lowest-density solid, though it was ousted from the latter title by the even lighter materials aerographite in 2012 and then aerographene in 2013.